rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240305_New York Times Podcasts.md

 *  disaster since the war started nearly five months ago, in which 118 Palestinians were
 *  killed and more than 760 were wounded in Gaza City.
 *  But there are conflicting reports on how they died and what exactly happened.
-*  The Israeli military has one account of what happened, and the Gaza Health Ministry and
+*  The Israeli military has one account of what happened and the Gaza Health Ministry and
 *  witnesses have another account.
 *  So my colleagues and I started digging into the details.
 *  We started calling people, piecing together a picture of what had actually happened there.
 *  And what did you find when you guys started really looking into this?
 *  So first, let me just give you the context of what happened.
 *  This happened in northern Gaza, the place that has been at war the longest.
-*  This is where Israeli ground forces began their invasion of the Gaza Strip.
+*  That's where Israeli ground forces began their invasion of the Gaza Strip.
 *  Many people have left the north, but we do know that some 300,000 people are still there.
 *  And the people who have remained there are really living through very desperate conditions.
 *  Very little aid has come in to the north of Gaza since the war started, and especially
 *  in recent weeks.
 *  And food is barely available for the people who've remained there.
 *  And the UN has been warning of a famine that is looming over the territory.
-*  And Hiba, why is there so little aid getting into northern Gaza in particular?
+*  And Heba, why is there so little aid getting into northern Gaza in particular?
 *  Well, first of all, there's less aid getting into the Gaza Strip in general, not just the
 *  north.
 *  There's multiple reasons as to why that is.